CrayLabs/SmartSim/doc/clients.rst

 Supporting Fortran and C
 ========================
-Communication with a Redis or KeyDB database is simple in C++ and Python as open source redis clients exist in those languages.
-SmartSim supports C and Fortran clients by wrapping the main C++ interfaces with the appropriate bindings.
+Communication with a Redis or KeyDB database is simple in C++ and Python due to the existence of open source redis clients exist in those languages.
+The SmartSim C and Fortran clients wrap the methods of C++ client with the appropriate bindings.

 C client
 --------
-For C, this is relatively simple with the C++ class being instantiated as a void pointer and pointer to the appropriate structure-like methods.
-To view the API for the C client, see `C client API documetation <clients/c.html>`_
+The C-client only needs to do a minimal amount of manipulations so that the functions are compatible.
+The C++ SmartSim client is instantiated as a void pointer and pointer to the appropriate structure-like methods.
+To view the API for the C client, see `C client API documentation <clients/c.html>`_

 Fortran Client
 --------------